jonlpersson/ed-latimore/site/_posts/2022-07-21-tweetpik-review.md

 tags:
   - how-to-build-an-audience
 description: >-
-  Tweetpik is a simple tool that makes it easy to capture and share professional screenshots of your tweets.
-Here’s my review and how I use it to boost my Twitter and Instagram audiences.
+  Tweetpik is a simple tool that makes it easy to capture and share screenshots of your tweets.
+Here’s how I use it to boost my Twitter and Instagram audiences.
 image: /assets/images/thumbnails/ed-instagram-post-tweetpik-example.jpg
 ---
 Like it or not, having a strong presence online is a key component for building a digital-based business and personal brand.
 It’s why I stay active on Twitter—and more recently, [Instagram](https://www.instagram.com/edlatimore/)—to grow my audience.

 But building an audience isn’t easy when you’re just starting out, and most people do it wrong.

 Through trial-and-error and sheer determination to crack the code, I’ve had a lot of success (and fun) building an engaged audience on Twitter.
 My following has become a cornerstone of my business success, and [my account](https://twitter.com/EdLatimore) proves that I know what I’m talking about.
 As of this article’s published date:

 * I’ve grown to 185k+ Twitter followers
 * My tweets get more than 25 million impressions per month